mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 11 August 2025

-- The average temperature today is 25.89˚C,
+- The average temperature today is 24.74˚C,
-- With highs of 26.1˚C and lows of 25.29˚C,
+- With highs of 25.54˚C and lows of 24.18˚C,
-- It may feel like 25.71˚C with clear sky
+- It may feel like 24.55˚C with light rain
-- The wind speed is 0.45m/s and visibility is 10000m
+- The wind speed is 1.34m/s and visibility is 10000m
-- The pressure is 1018hPa and humidity is 45%
+- The pressure is 1017hPa and humidity is 49%
 - The sun will rise at 04:46 and set at 19:40

 <!-- weather_marker ends -->